An Accidental McDougaller

 Hopefully, immediate cooperation and mutual support will be there for you from the beginning; if not, don’t give up.
 When your companion sees your health improving, he or she will want the same benefits.
 Cook familiar and delicious meals.
 Offerings of plain baked potatoes and steamed vegetables are not the way to successful recruiting.
 Take out your favorite recipes and “McDougallize” them by removing the oil and animal products.
 Consider what kinds of meals would be most acceptable.
 For example, soups and breads, bean burritos, spaghetti, and Chinese “stir-fry” should be easy adaptions for most people.
 Use favorite spices.
 Put the salt shaker on the table and encourage its use (unless there is a medical contraindication).
 People love salt.
 Seek out local restaurants that can make healthy meals.

 If you still do not have their cooperation, then start with compromises, such as, McDougall food will be served in the house, but when you go out to eat, feel free to eat whatever you like.
 But, do not compromise your own principles and health.
 You need to remain the shining light of truth and knowledge – not just for your own sake, but for the welfare of family and friends.
-My two and half decades of experiences cause me to conclude that “people who stay together, eat together” – and vise verse.
+My two and half decades of experiences cause me to conclude that “people who stay together, eat together” – and vice versa.